 It’s a process that anyone who’s dealt with an insurance company can relate to.
 A disaster strikes, you file a claim, and they pay…maybe.
 Listen we have helped thousands of customers settle their claims and we have seen quite a bit.

-From our home base in Cumberland, NJ to Egg Harbor Township, to Philadelphia and our work in Florida we are exposed to all types of weather patterns and experienced with a wide variety of resulting claims.
+From our home base in Cumberland, NJ to Egg Harbor Township, to Philadelphia, we are exposed to all types of weather patterns and experienced with a wide variety of resulting claims.

 The problem we see is when insurance companies don’t pay or underpay.
 Maybe your claim spends months or even years in limbo.
 Maybe the amount you get back doesn’t cover the cost of repairs to your home.

 And in situations like these, having a public adjuster on your side can help.
 A public adjuster is a licensed professional who works on behalf of insurance policyholders during negotiations with the insurer.

 Here are three ways that hiring Interstate Public Adjusters can help you.